neomantic-zz/helm-rubygems-org/README.md

 ## Setup

 For this helm interface to connect to rubygems.org, API requests must be authorized using an API key.
-There are 3 ways to provide this API to `helm-rubygems-org.el`.
+There are 3 ways to provide this key to `helm-rubygems-org.el`.

 1. If you have chosen to store your API key in the `~.gem/credentials` YAML file,